18th November 2022

 Dreamsicle, a song about family breakup seen from a young teenager's point of view, is pleasant enough but fails really to touch the emotional spots it sets out to do.

 Only Children, by contrast, in an absolute masterpiece pushing all the correct buttons.
 The lyric is a touch ambiguous perhaps, but I read it as about a pair of female besties who grew up in a small town.
 One left town to become a successful something (I think Isbell uses astronaut as a general metaphor here), whilst the other stayed home to die early.
-The latter is returning home to attend the funeral of her childhood friend, recalling their times together.
+The former is returning home to attend the funeral of her childhood friend, recalling their times together.
 The line

 " 'Heaven's wasted on the dead'